jackson820/TeamTechTigers/README.md

 ### Goals
 <li> Expand the Introduction to Computers module to include an introduction to High Performance Computing </li>
 <li> Introduce students to cloud services including github and AWS </li>
-<li> Expand student's understanding of the neeed for HPC professionals </li>
+<li> Expand student's understanding of the need for HPC professionals </li>

 ## HPC support